-Should for any reason the disposal requirements become more rigorous than Class III, then it is probably easiest to simply dispose of the spent filter socks in drums, in a similar manner as PPE used at the site, at a cost of approximately \$100 per 55 gallon drum.
-For each of the Regenesis ORC Filter Sock products there are the following approximate unit disposal charges.
+Should the disposal requirements become more rigorous than Class III, it is probably easiest to simply dispose of the spent filter socks in drums, in a similar manner as PPE used at the site, at a cost of approximately \$100 per 55 gallon drum.
+For each of the REGENESIS ORC Filter Sock products there are the following approximate unit disposal charges.